-If you get sick with COVID, your husband would miss his backseat driver.
+If you get sick with COVID-19, your husband will miss you being his backseat driver.

-Expand your knowledge of COVIDWhatever your age or health status, preventing severe COVID is a priority.
-Learning all you can about COVID can help protect you and those around you.
+Expand your knowledge of COVID-19Whatever your age or health status, preventing severe COVID is a priority.
+Learning all you can about COVID-19 can help protect you and those around you.
 By making the updated vaccine a part of your health routine, you take an important step toward reducing your chances of getting severe and Long COVID.

 Frequently Asked Questions

-There are several treatments available for COVID.
-Treatment can include supportive care with rest, fluids, and pain relief, as well as antiviral medications, monoclonal antibodies, and other therapies for those with more severe symptoms.
+There are several treatments available for COVID-19.
+Treatment can include supportive care with rest, fluids, and pain relief, as well as antiviral medications, and other therapies for those with more severe symptoms.
 Individuals should speak to their healthcare professional for advice and management tailored to their specific condition.
 (CDC) (CDPH Home).

-Severe COVID can lead to hospitalization, admission to intensive care, or rarely, death.
+Severe COVID can lead to hospitalization, admission to intensive care, or death.
 These outcomes are more common in older adults, individuals with heart and lung diseases, or those with weakened immune systems.
-While death due to COVID can occur at any age, most deaths related to severe COVID occur in those aged 65 and older.
-COVID infection is also known to worsen existing conditions, such as COPD, asthma, and congestive heart failure.
+While death due to COVID-19 can occur at any age, most deaths related to severe COVID occur in those aged 65 and older.
+COVID-19 infection is also known to worsen existing conditions, such as COPD, asthma, and congestive heart failure.
 (World Health Organization (WHO)) (CDPH Home).

 Common side effects include pain at the injection site, fatigue, headache, and mild fever.
 Serious side effects, such as anaphylaxis, myocarditis, or pericarditis are rare but may occur.
 (CDC) (CDC Safety).